studioimaginaire/phue/README.md

-#phue: A Python library for the Philips Hue system.
+#phue: A Python library for Philips Hue

 ##Introduction